PixelRubro/ParallaxerSystemForUnity/README.md

 - Open the Package Manager window
 - Click on the "plus" sign
 - Select "Add package from git URL"
-- Paste this repo's SSH link (<git@github.com>:VermillionVanguard/Parallaxer.git)
+- Paste this repo's SSH link (<git@github.com>:PixelRouge/ParallaxerSystemForUnity.git)

 ### Editing manifest file

 Add the following line to your `manifest.json` found in the "Packages" folder

-`"com.vermillionvanguard.parallaxer": "git@github.com:VermillionVanguard/Parallaxer.git"`
+`"com.pixelrouge.parallaxersystemforunity": "git@github.com:PixelRouge/ParallaxerSystemForUnity.git"`

 ## How does this work?